snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 <p style="text-align: center;">  </p>

-This blog series documents the development of a quadcopter flight controller using an Arduino Uno.
-It is written for my own purposes, and I would not recommend using it as an educational resource.
-This part of the series focuses on the creation of a single axis stabiliser, with one and then two motors, fixed to a test platform.
-Here are some of the resources I used during the early stages of this project:
+This series of posts documents the developement of a quadcopter flight controller, using an Arduino Uno, an MPU6050, and a number of other components.
+I would not advise using this as an educational resource, as it is rather amatuer-ish.

-Upon initial research I discovered the tutorial series by Joop Brokking.
-However I did not want to wholesale copy/paste his or others' code, rather I wanted to understand what I was building step by step, mostly for my own satisfaction rather than any practical purpose.
-I did use his & others's projects as references while working on this first part of the project.

 My overall plan for the project was as follows:
 1. Build a controller that worked on a single fixed axis
 2. Build a controller that worked in 3 degrees of freedom, fixed to a test stand
 3. Test the controller with unrestricted flight

-The focus of this post is step 1.
-Steps 2 & 3 will be covered in the third post.
-The second post will focus on instrumentation.
+This first part of the series focuses on the creation of a single axis stabiliser.
+You can find the code & project files discussed below at the following link:
+<p style="text-align: center;"> https://github.com/snicckers/flight-controller </p>

 ## Section 1 - First Steps
 <hr>
-I started off with simple Inertial Measurement Unit (IMU), based on sample code I found on some website - If you do a google search you're guaranteed to quickly find something similar.
-It looks like this:

-{% highlight c %}
-void calculate_attitude(int sensor_data[]){
-  /* Attitude from accelerometer */
-  a_magnitude = sqrt(pow(a_read_ave[0], 2) + pow(a_read_ave[1], 2) + pow(a_read_ave[2], 2));
-  a_roll = asin((float)a_read_ave[1] / a_magnitude) * rad_to_degrees; // X
-  a_pitch = asin((float)a_read_ave[0] / a_magnitude) * rad_to_degrees * (-1); // Y

-  /* Attitude from Gyroscope */
-  float t = (micros() - elapsed_time);
-  elapsed_time = micros();
-  double lsb_coefficient = (1 / 32.8) * ((t) / 1000000);
-  g_roll += sensor_data[4] * lsb_coefficient * 1.09;
-  g_pitch += sensor_data[5] * lsb_coefficient * 1.09;
-  //1.09 = coefficient that makes gyro attitue match accel attitude.

-  /* Complimentary FIlter */
-  float hpf = 0.9996; // High Pass Filter
-  float lpf = 1.0 - hpf; // Low Pass Fbilter
-  g_roll = hpf * g_roll + lpf * a_roll;
-  g_pitch = hpf * g_pitch + lpf * a_pitch;
-}

-{% endhighlight %}

-The instrumentation gets a lot more complicated later on, but this will suit just fine for working with a single axis.
-Here Euler angles found by integrating gyro rates from an MPU6050.
-MEMS gyro rates always gradually drift, causing inaccuracies over long time periods.
-The solution is to correct the drift using accelerometer data using a complimentary filter.
-This is a huge oversimplification, and it will be addressed further in the part 2.
-There is no rotation matrix for the angles coming from the gyro, so no tilt compensation is performed in this IMU (aside from the accelerometer slowly correcting the angle).
-This is not the final IMU that I went with, but for getting a controller to work on a single axis it does the job.
+I started off the project

 I built an admittedly terrible setup, and programmed a simple Proportiona-Integral-Derivative Controller.
-It performed awfully, & in retrospect I should have realized this ahead of time:
+As you may expect. it performed poorly:

 <img src="/assets/gifs/single-axis-first-try.gif" alt="">
 <p style="text-align: center;"> lol </p>